ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 Console.WriteLine(isPublicKeyNetworkIndependent); // True
 ```

-The Base58Check encoding has some neat features, such as checksums to prevent typos and a lack of ambiguous characters such as “0” and “O.”

 Fact: **TestNet** is a bitcoin network for development purposes, the bitcoin on this network are worth nothing. **MainNet** is the bitcoin network everybody knows.